 Jen as been in the animal care field for over 20 years.
 She started her career with large animals before transitioning to small animals.
 She's been a veterinary technician for almost 20 years and will still sometimes fill in at a few local vets.
 After working in rescue for over 10 years and attending obedience classes with a previous dog she focused her career in animal behavior.
-She's completed her ABCDT (Animal Behavior Certified Dog Trainer) certification and is currently working on her CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed).
+She's completed her ABCDT certification (Animal Behavior Certified Dog Trainer) and her CPDT-KA certification (Certified Professional Dog Trainer-Knowledge Assessed).

 She enjoys working with shy dogs and dogs with anxiety.
 She's taken a special interest in working with dogs to overcome separation anxiety.
 She currently has a rescue Shiba Inu named Kaylee who has overcome handling issues and leash reactivity.
 Kaylee will sometimes come to client's homes to help with training.